heptarch/heptarch.github.io/drafts/demon.md

  capacity as Chairman of the London Pneumatic Despatch Company to consult some engineers.
-One of these men shares some scientific gossip: a lass, no more than ten, a protege of Prof. Thomson and, one mutters darkly, a "leanabh breugach",<label for="sn-1"
+One of these men shares some scientific gossip: a lass, no more than ten, a protege of Auld Dauvit and, one mutters darkly, a "leanabh breugach",<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"